Paybacker for Business · API

 What about case law?

-The engine cites primary statute and regulator guidance.
-Persuasive case authorities are surfaced where they materially change the entitlement (e.g. Wakefield v Logan-Air on UK261 extraordinary circumstances).
-We do not generate untested legal positions.
+The engine cites primary statute and regulator guidance as the grounding authority.
+Persuasive case authorities are surfaced in the rationale only where they materially change the entitlement (e.g. Wakefield v Loganair on UK261 extraordinary circumstances).
+We do not generate untested legal positions — if a scenario doesn’t map to a verified reference, the API returns 422 NO_STATUTE_MATCH instead of guessing.